Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 > **Definition** \
 > A visual group is a cluster of nodes located in the same area on a graph.
 Nodes that belong to the same visual group are placed under the same "pseudo-parent" node representing the visual group itself.

+An example of a visual group is shown in the Figure 2 below.
+The "pseudo-parent" node is a gray node with white nodes inside.

 <p align="center">
     <img src="img/visual_group.png" alt="visual-group" title="Visual group" width="600"/><br/>
     <em>Figure 2.
 Visual group</em>
 </p>

 > **Warning** \
 > A visual group is predefined by a technician in the visual configuration.

-Example of a visual group is shown above in the Figure 2.
-The "pseudo-parent" node is a gray node with white nodes inside.

 Each node in a visual group must have an additional visual class representing that visual group.
 It can be identical to the hierarchical class.